XinhuiLi/webpage/index.md

 As part of C-PAC development, we evaluated preprocessing methods across different pipelines, including [fMRIPrep](https://fmriprep.org/en/stable/), [XCP](https://xcpengine.readthedocs.io/), [ABCD](https://github.com/DCAN-Labs/DCAN-HCP/tree/master) and [CCS](https://github.com/zuoxinian/CCS), and expanded C-PAC configuration options to enhance cross-pipeline reproducibility.
 Check out our [poster](/assets/poster/OHBM20_XL.pdf) at OHBM 2020 for fMRIPrep harmonization efforts.
 We have a cool paper in preparation, stay tuned!

-### NHP U-Net Brain Extraction/Tissue Segmention
+### NHP U-Net Tissue Segmention/Brain Extraction

 I am developing a deep learning model U-Net to segment tissues using non-human primate (NHP) MRI data supervised by [Dr. Ting Xu](https://scholar.google.com/citations?hl=en&user=Ks7ywnAAAAAJ&view_op=list_works&sortby=pubdate) at Child Mind Institute.
-Take a look at our [[poster](/assets/poster/NIBS21_XL.pdf)] at NIBS 2021 for preliminary result.
+Take a look at our [poster](/assets/poster/NIBS21_XL.pdf) at NIBS 2021 for preliminary result.
 I also contributed to the [NHP U-Net brain extraction](https://github.com/HumanBrainED/NHP-BrainExtraction) project.

-### Deep Learning in Visual Science
+### Deep Learning for Visual Science

 From 2018 to 2019, I worked as a research assistant at [the Hood Visual Science Lab](https://hoodvisualscience.psychology.columbia.edu/) of Columbia University, where I applied deep learning models to detect glaucoma and achieved decent performance.
 We proposed multiple strategies to enhance model generalizability across different datasets and evaluated the impact of reference standards.
 In addition, we designed a MATLAB-based deep learning toolbox [Ollie](https://github.com/XinhuiLi/Ollie) to identify glaucoma, which won the first prize at Columbia Hackathon 2019.